 Which rewards card is the easiest to get approved for?

 Some rewards cards are easier to qualify for than others.
 The QuicksilverOne card from Capital One is promoted as being a good choice for those with average credit, and your credit line can increase after five on-time payments.

 Can you earn cash back with a rewards credit card?

 Most rewards cards offer cash back as an option.
-The few that don’t include certain hotel cards, like the Hilton Honors Aspire Card, which only lets you redeem your points for stays at Hilton properties.
+The few that don’t include certain hotel cards, such as the Hilton Honors American Express Aspire Card, which only lets you redeem your points for stays at Hilton properties.

 Do rewards, points and cash back expire with a rewards credit card?

 In most cases, rewards do not expire.
-Points on cards from banks like Capital One, Chase and Discover never expire as long as your account is open and in good standing.
+Points on cards from issuers such as Capital One, Chase and Discover never expire as long as your account is open and in good standing.
 Points on some travel cards may expire.
-For example, points on the IHG Rewards Card expire after 12 months of no account activity.
+For example, points earned on IHG Rewards Club cards expire after 12 months of no account activity.

 What happens to my rewards if I close my account?

 If you close your account, you’ll lose your points, so use them up before you close the account.

 Are there any rewards cards with no annual fee?